toonvds/toonvds.github.io/news/index.md

 ## 2023

+**[17-06]** I was fortunate to do a research stay at the [van der Schaar Lab](https://www.vanderschaar-lab.com/) at the University of Cambridge.
+The resulting work will be presented at ICML 2023 in Honolulu, Hawaii!
+Check out our paper: [Vanderschueren, T.\*, Curth, A.\*, Verbeke, W., & van der Schaar, M. (2023).
+Accounting For Informative Sampling When Learning to Forecast Treatment Outcomes Over Time.
+International Conference on Machine Learning.](https://arxiv.org/abs/2306.04255).

 **[20-04]** Our paper on optimizing maintenance with causal machine learning is now published in the [International Journal of Production Economics](https://www.sciencedirect.com/science/article/abs/pii/S0925527323000300).

+**[24-03]** I wrote a [blog post](https://www.dataminingapps.com/2023/03/optimizing-maintenance-with-causal-machine-learning/) on our work on maintenance for Data Science Briefings, the DataMiningApps newsletter.

 ## 2022